ABOUT THE PROJECT

 The legal framework

-In April 2024 the EU approved the Critical Raw Materials Act (CRM), ana ambitious legislation part of the legal framework supporting the green transition.
+In April 2024 the EU approved the Critical Raw Materials Act (CRM), an a ambitious legislation part of the legal framework supporting the green transition.
 The CRM Act aims to address the issue of access to CRM, reducing risks on supply, and ultimately to guarantee that the Union has a safe and sustainable supply of CRMs, including Li, that are essential to the transition to clean energy.

 THE AMBITION: